keptn/keptn.github.io/content/docs/0.2.0/usecases/runbook-automation-and-self-healing/index.md

 1. Navigate to **Settings -> Integration -> Problem Notifications**
 1. Click on **Set up notifications** and select **Custom Notification**
 1. Choose a name for your integration, e.g., _keptn integration_
-1. In the webhook URL, paste the value of your keptn endpoint appended by `/dynatrace`, e.g., `https://control.keptn.XX.XXX.XXX.XX.xip.io/dynatrace`
+1. In the webhook URL, paste the value of your keptn external eventbroker endpoint appended by `/dynatrace`, e.g., `https://event-broker-ext.keptn.XX.XXX.XXX.XX.xip.io/dynatrace`
+    - Note: retrieve the base URL by running:

+    ```
+    kubectl get ksvc event-broker-ext -n keptn
+    ```
+    Please click the checkbox **Accept any SSL certificate**
-1. Additionally, a Authorization Header is needed to authorize against the keptn server.
+1. Additionally, an Authorization Header is needed to authorize against the keptn server.
     - Click on **Add header**
     - The name for the header is: `Authorization`
     - The value has to be set to the following: `Bearer KEPTN_API_TOKEN` where KEPTN_API_TOKEN has to be replaced with your actual Api Token that was received during installation.
+You can always retrieve the token again by executing:

+    ```
-You can always retrieve the token again by executing `kubectl get secret keptn-api-token -n keptn -o=yaml | yq - r data.keptn-api-token | base64 --decode` from a shell/bash.
+    kubectl get secret keptn-api-token -n keptn -o=yaml | yq - r data.keptn-api-token | base64 --decode
+    ```

 1. As the custom payload, a valid Cloud Event has to be defined: